 Illinois governor is first in US to block federal access to personal data on autism

-- Illinois Governor JB Pritzker signed the nation’s first executive order blocking federal access to personal autism-related health data.
+- On April 18, 2025, Illinois Governor JB Pritzker signed the first U.S. Executive order blocking federal access to personal autism-related health data within the state.

 Pritzker issues executive order in response to federal effort to create autism database | Illinois State Bar Association